Big tech businesses need to be regulated

 Wikipedia: Big Tech https://en.wikipedia.org/wiki/Big_Tech Forbes: Big Regulation Coming For Big Tech: https://www.forbes.com/sites/davidbirch/2020/10/12/big-regulation-coming-for-big-tech/?sh=3bf6d5d57001 Wired: Don’t Break Up Big Tech: https://www.wired.com/story/dont-break-up-big-tech Justice Department Sues Monopolist Google For Violating Antitrust Laws: https://www.justice.gov/opa/pr/justice-department-sues-monopolist-google-violating-antitrust-laws

-Advice with Adam: How students should deal with teachers that hate them · social issues · 5 point
+Advice with Adam: Don't compare yourself to others · social issues · 3 point

 The Kamala Harris Pick Proves How Tone-Deaf Washington Really is · politics · 5 point